+Taking into account the fact that, in astrophysical contexts, any excess of electric charge in a black hole tends to be quickly neutralized~\cite{gibbons1975}, we also consider rotating systems in our work.
+More specifically, in order to illustrate how the main results for the MP spacetime can be extrapolated to a binary system composed of Kerr black holes, we employ an exact analytic solution of Einstein's field equations, discovered independently by Cabrera-Munguia, Manko and Ruiz (hereby referred to as the CMMR metric)~\cite{cabrera_metric,manko_ruiz_metric, manko_ruiz_thermo}.
+The CMMR metric describes two generic Kerr black holes that do not coalesce thanks to the presence of a ``strut'' that holds them apart at a fixed distance.
+In particular, we sketch the ergosphere of the CMMR spacetime for a selected set of parameters and give an example of a Penrose process around a binary of rotating black holes.

 Our paper is organized as follows.
 In Sec.~II\,A we introduce the MP spacetime and derive the equations of motion for a charged massive particle.
 In Sec.~II\,B the notion of a generalized ergosphere is laid down and explored, while the existence of negative energy orbits is studied in Sec.~II\,C. In Sec.~III we show how a Penrose process can be set up in the MP spacetime and we give explicit examples of such a process.
 In Sec.~IV we analyze how much energy can be extracted and how it depends on the several parameters describing the system.
+Finally, in Sec.~V we illustrate how the concepts studied in the MP spacetime can be extended to the CMMR metric.
 The last section is dedicated to our final remarks.